 - Oral motor exercises for dysphagia exercises aimed at improving the strength, coordination, range of motion, and responsiveness of the affected oro-motor muscles for the purpose of treating oral pharyngeal dysphagia. - Parkinson Voice Project proprietary speech therapy program, involving individual and group therapy techniques, for people with Parkinson's and Parkinson's-plus syndromes.
-Provider training is company sponsored. - Thermal tactile stimulation for dysphagia method of speech therapy that uses the application of a cold stimulant to the faucial pillars to facilitate the activation of the swallow mechanism and improve swallowing function.
+Provider training is company sponsored.
+Parkinson Voice Project is the company that offers the training.
+The program is called SPEAK OUT!® & The LOUD Crowd®. - Thermal tactile stimulation for dysphagia method of speech therapy that uses the application of a cold stimulant to the faucial pillars to facilitate the activation of the swallow mechanism and improve swallowing function.